 At this Oahu turtle beach in particular, there are always volunteers, who are there both to protect the turtles and to answer your questions.
 You’ll notice that they’ll put a little rope in front of or around each turtle to indicate how much space you should give the turtle.
 Plus, if you have any questions, they’ll be happy to answer them!

 For example, I’ve heard people ask, “What kind of food do the turtles eat?”
 They actually eat the green algae that grows on the rocks.
 So be sure not to step on that when you’re wandering around on the beach!
 Not only is it slippery, but you’re killing the turtles’ food supply!
-Sticking to the sand is a good choice.
+Sticking to the sand is a very good choice.